-Primary Guideline Guideline 23 - Identify Significant Variances for Analysis Secondary 1, 2, 3, 5, 6, 7, 9, 22, 26, 30
+Primary Guideline Guideline 23 - Identify Significant Variances for Analysis Secondary 1, 2, 3, 5, 6, 7, 9, 22, 26, 30 compared.
+The ability to compare the baseline to the forecast dates provides a useful tool for understanding the current state of the project, historic trends, and the time and effort required to complete the remaining work.

 Scheduling should interface with other elements of the EVMS to the extent necessary for measurement and evaluation of project status.
-The project schedule should have an original plan (the baseline) against which the current status (the forecast) can be compared.
-The ability to compare the baseline to the forecast dates provides a useful tool for understanding the current state of the project and the effort required to complete the remaining work.
+The project schedule should have an original plan (the baseline) against which the current status (work progress and the forecast) can be